Aelly/MC-GAN/README.md

 ```
 python font2png.py [dir with font file] [output dir]
 ```
-You need to first create the output dir that will contain the png files.

 - Create the dataset that will be use to train the networkd:
 The following script will divide the images into multiple folder and create a dictionary needed by the network.
+In order to create the correct training dataset you need to have the Code-New-Roman image.
+This font cas be found in the test/test-font directory.
 ```
 python png2pretrain.py [dir with png file] [output dir]
 ```